Thamshavn Line sabotage: Background

 The Norwegian government-in-exile decided that it was important to stop the Germans from obtaining copper and sulfur from the mines and the smelters at Thamshavn (now Elkem Thamshavn) and initially suggested bombing both Løkken Verk and Thamshavn.
 The resistance protested, and felt that by using sabotage the civilian losses could be minimised.
 It was decided to attempt to stop the mining through targeted sabotage on key infrastructure along the railway.

 Transformer station

 The first target was the transformer station for the railway at Bårdshaug.
 Since the railway operated solely on electric locomotives, removing the power source would make it impossible to operate it.
 Three soldiers from Company Linge were chosen for the action: Torleif Grong, Per Getz, and their leader Lieutenant Peter Deinboll.
-They traveled with a fishing boat from England and were put to shore at Bjørnør on Fosen and traveled by foot to Namdalseid.
+They traveled with a fishing boat from England and were put to shore at Bjørnør in Fosen and traveled by foot to Namdalseid.
 They were constantly passed by German trucks, and figured there would be less chance to be captured if they hitch hiked with one of them.
 When a truck offered them a lift they accepted, and the officer on board offered to sit in the back and watch their backpacks—which were filled with explosives.
 Luckily for the saboteurs the backpacks were not seized.